LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/configure-cert-management.md

 To use Amplia itself to issue the certificates, merely omit the **IssuingService** setting.

+> [!WARNING]
+> The local issuing service is experimental and is not suited for production environments.

 ### Amplia Reg issuing service

 To use an instance of [Amplia Reg](../../index.md) to issue the certificates, you must create an application on your existing Amplia Reg instance representing